subvertnormality/mosaic/README.md

 By default, the keyboard maps the steps to the currently selected scale on the white keys, with the root note of your selected scale starting from C. You can adjust this mapping in the settings of Mosaic to better suit your musical preferences or project requirements.

-You are also able to control all 10 of the trig parameters on the currently selected page independently using a MIDI controller such as Intech's en64 by sending a relative bin offset MIDI CC message to cc 11 - 20 respectively.
-The mask parameters can be controlled using cc 1 - 10.
+You are also able to control all 10 of the trig parameters on the currently selected page independently using a MIDI controller such as Intech's en64 by sending a relative bin offset MIDI CC message to cc 15 - 24 respectively.

 #### Merge Modes